When you buy through our links, we may earn a commission. Products or services may be offered by an affiliated entity. Learn more.

 • Less than 70 indicates your sleep could use some major improvement.

-The Oura Ring also has a few resources to help you raise your daily sleep score.
-One is the Bedtime Guidance tool, which displays the optimal time you should go to sleep that night based on your recent sleep scores and the activities you’ve engaged in that day.
+Oura Ring has a few resources to help you raise your Sleep Score.
+One is the Bedtime Guidance tool, which displays the optimal time you should go to sleep that night based on your recent Sleep Scores and the activities you’ve engaged in that day.
 The app’s library also includes tutorials for relaxing and optimizing sleep hygiene, guided breathing exercises, and other helpful programs.

-One last sleep-tracking feature of the Oura Ring is “nap detection.”
+One last sleep-tracking feature of Oura Ring is “nap detection.”
 If you snooze during the day, the amount of time you spend asleep will contribute to the amount of sleep you’ve received during a 24-hour period.
-Napping doesn’t necessarily boost your sleep score, since most naps don’t involve all stages of your sleep cycle, but your sleep duration does contribute to your readiness score, which I’ll discuss further below.
+Napping doesn’t necessarily boost your Sleep Score, since most naps don’t involve all stages of your sleep cycle, but your sleep duration does contribute to your “Readiness Score,” which I’ll discuss further below.

-Overall, I was quite impressed with the Oura Ring’s sleep-tracking capabilities — especially for a tracker this small.
+Overall, I was quite impressed with Oura Ring’s sleep-tracking capabilities — especially for a tracker this small.
 The sensors seem to work well, especially with improvements to the newest generation of the device.
-My sleep score generally lined up with how I felt in the morning and throughout the day.
+My Sleep Score generally lined up with how I felt in the morning and throughout the day.
 The data can be a bit overwhelming, but once I figured out how to interpret the scores, graphs, and other calculations, I was grateful for the wealth of information.

 Oura Activity Tracking

-The Oura Ring’s activity tracking power is equally robust.
+Oura Ring’s activity-tracking power is equally robust.
 A built-in 3D accelerometer uses the movements of your hand to interpret what the rest of your body is doing, and it tracks metrics accordingly based on your current activity.
-The accelerometer can also measure leg movements, so the Oura Ring is a reliable step counter.
+The accelerometer can also measure leg movements, so Oura Ring is a reliable step counter.

-There are complex algorithms that go into how the ring interprets movement based on intensity threshold.
+There are complex algorithms that go into how Oura Ring interprets movement based on intensity threshold.
 These allow the sensors to not only determine how hard you’ve pushed yourself during an activity, but also to ignore movements that don’t normally occur during that activity.
 So, for example, you won’t receive weird data if you wave to someone.

-I mentioned earlier that the third-gen Oura Ring has extra LEDs.
-These allow the device to track new metrics, including:
+I mentioned earlier that Oura Ring 4 has extra LEDs compared to previous versions.
+These allow the device to track various metrics, including:

 • Daytime heart rate: Real-time monitoring lets you check your current heart rate at any given time.
 You can also follow graphs that show how your heart rate rises and falls throughout the day, which can be used to build healthy routines.